Every2/DSA/README.md

 # Conventions

-In the pseudo code the data structure will always be generic, so we pass DSName<T>. `DSName` being the name of data structure and `<T>` being the generic type.
+In the pseudocode, the data structure will always be generic, so we use `DSName<T>`, where DSName is the name of the data structure and `<T>` is the generic type.

-The function notation that will be used is `fn function_name(args: type...) -> return possibilities` if the functions return more than one thing, we will put inside `()`, e.g, `fn foo(arg: int) -> (int, string)`.
+The function notation that will be used is `fn function_name(args: type...) -> return possibilities`.
+If the function returns more than one thing, we will put them inside `{}`, e.g., `fn foo(arg: int) -> {int, string}`.

-When the C code use `exit` we will call `Exception` because it's crash the program and print a message in the screen, and when it's return `-1` followed by a `fprintf` we call `Error` because it's don't crash the program just return an error message and it's value.
+When the C code uses `exit`, we will call it `Exception` because it crashes the program and prints a message on the screen.
+When it returns `-1` followed by a `fprintf`, we call it `Error` because it doesn't crash the program, it just returns an error message and its value.

 Example of Exception:

 ```

-fn init(arr: ArrayList<T>) -> (void, Exception)
+fn init(arr: ArrayList<T>) -> {void, Exception}

 ```

-the function init can return nothing (void), but initialize the list.
+the function `init` can return nothing (void), but initialize the list.
 Thefore, if something goes wrong, the code just crash and throw an exception.

 Example of Error: